vamsiputchala/gke-cicd/README.md

 cicd pipeline to deploy applications on Google Kubernetes Engine using cloud build and cloud deploy.

 Mainly using 3 services in GCP
-GOOGLE KUBERNETES ENGINE
+-GOOGLE KUBERNETES ENGINE
-GOOGLE CLOUD BUILD
+-GOOGLE CLOUD BUILD
-GOOGLE CLOUD DEPLOY: Automates application deployment to a series of target environments like dev, stage, prod.
+-GOOGLE CLOUD DEPLOY: Automates application deployment to a series of target environments like dev, stage, prod.
 We can setup sequence in delivery pipeline.

 Project Flow:
 1.When user push the code to git hub repo , the configured build trigger , triggers the cloud build.